Start as you mean to go

 Putting your cat on a diet without veterinary supervision

 Dieting in cats, especially obese cats should be done under the supervision of your veterinarian.
-Weight loss needs to be done very slowly in order to prevent your cat from getting Feline Hepatic Lipidosis (fatty liver disease).
+Weight loss needs to be done very slowly to prevent your cat from getting Feline Hepatic Lipidosis (fatty liver disease).

-Feeding foods which are toxic to cats
+Feeding foods that are toxic to cats

-Putting a cat on a vegetarian diet
+Feeding a vegetarian diet

-It's tempting to share food with our favourite feline companions but it is not a good idea to make a habit of offering them snacks as this can lead to obesity.
-Also, if you are offering them a bite or two of your turkey sandwich this may decrease their appetite when it comes to meal time, making them eat less of their nutritionally balanced cat food.
+It’s tempting to share food with our favourite feline companions but it is not a good idea to make a habit of offering them snacks as this can lead to obesity.
+Also, if you are offering them a bite or two of your turkey sandwich this may decrease their appetite when it comes to mealtime, making them eat less of their nutritionally balanced cat food.